wlmb/covid/README.md

 * gompertz.png

-  unaveraged daily cases vs. total cases and extrapolation using fitted Gompertz formula, as of 2020-04-23.
+  Averaged daily cases vs. total cases and extrapolation using fitted Gompertz formula, as of 2020-04-24.

   ![extrapolation of daily data](gompertz.png)